 Surprisingly, Your Lie in April has been the talk of the social media since it was first broadcast on various networks.
-Ever wonder why this anime series grabbed the soul of many fans out there?
+Have you ever wondered why this anime series grabbed the soul of many fans out there?
 To be honest, I wasn’t really interested when a number of people had been talking about it, making it to the top trend world wide during its peak season.
-It’s maybe because the title of the series sounded dramatic to me, but I also believed that it could be misleading to its idea.
+It’s probably because the title of the series sounded dramatic to me, but I also believed that theidea could be misleading.
 Either of the two probabilities, I didn’t force myself to watch it.
-Until a thought came into my mind the need to watch the series to soothe my heart, at least, after watching various action-packed series.
-Perhaps, I could hold myself for the meantime to watch other anime far from this genre.
+A thought came into my mind the need to watch the series to soothe my heart, at least, after watching various action-packed series.
+I could hold myself for the meantime to watch other anime with different genres aside from the typical shounen route.
 And I did it.

 Kousei Arima is just an ordinary boy who loves music.
 However, his childhood memories remain the most tragic event throughout his life when his mother passed away, the only person who forcefully let him continue his music career.
 As he grows up, he would avoid his soul to enter the music world until he meets this blonde beautiful girl in the name of Kaori.
 Contrary to his belief, Kousei gradually learns to trust his ability to play the piano with the help of Kaori.
 The two become much closer towards their chosen path in their journey.

 The 22-episode series is blended with two main genres – drama and romance.
-I am more interested in the sentimental aspect of the series since the title confuses me, although honestly, I already had the idea how the events would flow, but not quite sure and I didn’t really trust my own thought for that moment until I came to the point I saw it with my own eyes.
-Everything flows just smoothly fine as other series of the same genre which starts off as getting-to-know phase when you meet a stranger, then discovers the strong points and weaknesses of one another, then conflict arises among themselves and towards the people around them.
-However, despite a typical beginning of these middle schoolers’ journey, I therefore say, it’s not exactly what you think as a story of youngsters in love.
-As you go through the series, everything will touch your heart, your nerves and your soul which will make you eventually describe the series in just one word – masterpiece!
+I am more interested in the sentimental aspect of the series since the title confuses me, although honestly, I already had the idea how the events would flow but not quite sure, and I didn’t really trust my own thought for that moment until I came to the point I saw it with my own eyes.
+Everything flows just smoothly fine as other series of the same genre which starts off with a getting-to-know phase when you meet a stranger and discovering the strong points and weaknesses of one another, then a conflict arises among themselves and towards the people around them.
+However, despite the typical beginning of these middle schoolers’ journey, I therefore say, it’s not exactly what you think as a story of youngsters in love.
+As you go through the series, everything will touch your heart, your nerves and your soul which will make you eventually describe the series in just one word – masterpiece.

 Whoever loves classical music would get hyped to watch this series.
-Most of the episodes, you’ll hear the deep and emotional sound of piano keys that brings a passionate rendition.
-While watching every performance of Kousei, I felt like I was also one of the audience who was auditorily captivated by the emotions that the musical composition delivered.
+There is the deep and passionate sound of piano keys in most of the episodes.
+While watching every performance of Kousei, I felt like I was also one of the audience who was auditorily captivated by the emotions that his musical composition delivered.

 What makes the series a lot more special is that the lesson it delivers to the viewers which is simply about overcoming the barriers in life and to simply follow what your heart desires.
-When I say barriers, I mean Kousei’s psychological trauma during his childhood but as he grows up, he learns to unrestrain himself from the darkest side after he meets his inspiration, Kaori Miyazono.
-This is what the protagonist Kousei Arima would like to emphasize to the viewers – Forget what has happened and seize every moment of the day.
-There’s always a treasure you accidentally find as you walk along your way, it’s either a person who pushes you through the bright side or a thing that simply makes you happy.
+When I say barriers, I mean Kousei’s psychological trauma during his childhood, but as he grew up, he learned to unrestrain himself from the darkest side after he met his inspiration, Kaori Miyazono.

-Romance wise, the two main leads involved in the series, Kousei and Kaori, have remained a close relationship as both enthusiast of music and both have grown to support each other’s side although throughout the series, Kousei doesn’t have a definite confession to Kaori and focuses more on his action and thought to show how he really cares for her.
-A love polygon is depicted in a mysterious manner where other characters like Tsubaki Sawabe, Kousei’s childhood friend, is secretly in love with Kousei and firstly denied her feelings for him; Ryota Watari, Kousei’s best friend likes Kaori, and Kaori on the other hand, seems to enjoy Watari’s company.
-The romantic involvement perfectly blends with its emotional ambiance and I couldn’t ask for more climax of its intimacy since I knew from the very beginning that the series will likely focus on the tear jerking part of the story.
+Romance wise, the two main leads involved in the series, Kousei and Kaori, have remained a closed relationship as both enthusiasts of music, and both have grown to support each other’s side although throughout the series, Kousei doesn’t have a definite confession to Kaori and focuses more on his action and thought to show how he really cares for her.
+A love polygon is depicted in a mysterious manner.
+Tsubaki Sawabe, Kousei’s childhood friend, is secretly in love with Kousei and firstly denied her feelings for him; Ryota Watari, Kousei’s best friend, likes Kaori, and Kaori on the other hand, seems to enjoy Watari’s company.
+The romantic involvement perfectly blends with the emotional ambiance, and I couldn’t ask for more climactic point of its intimacy since I knew from the very beginning that the series will likely focus on the tear-jerking parts of the story.
 Well, enough for a lovey-dovey moment for now.
-The show isn’t a fan-service after all and you shouldn’t expect it will offer you that typcial romcom vibes.
+The show isn’t a fan-service after all, and you shouldn’t expect it will offer you that typical romcom vibe.

-Character designs are pretty well-done, truly loaded with visual attraction with the simple outline yet decent as to vibrancy.
+The character designs are pretty well-done and truly loaded with visual attraction.
 Kousei is created perfectly as to his role as a prodigy, a four- eyed student who maintains his humble disposition.
-Kaori’s design is exactly what everyone imagines from the description of gorgeous blonde girl.
-Emotions of the characters are highly portrayed in a realistic way which suit appropriately with various sentimental aspects.
+Kaori’s design is exactly what everyone had imagined from the description of a gorgeous blonde girl.
+Emotions of the characters are highly portrayed in a realistic way which suit appropriately for the sentimental aspects of the show.

-Overall, as I mentioned, Your Lie in April is a total masterpiece.
+Overall, Your Lie in April is a total masterpiece.
 The beautiful melodramatic show is a must watch and shouldn’t be missed if you’re looking for a series with lots to offer.
 It will absolutely strike your heart.